How do I embed non-YouTube videos in the text box?

 In the large central panel, double click the Resources folder to navigate through the folders contained in the Resources tool to locate and select the video file for which you want to embed a video player.

 If you haven't yet uploaded the video file you want to Resources, you can do so by first clicking the upload button as depicted below.
 However, you might want to first navigate to the folder in which you want to store the file before clicking this upload button.

 Then you can drag and drop the video file you want into the dotted area of the popup that is depicted below.
 Or you can click Select File to select the file to upload to Resources.

 Finally, select the filename for the video file you have uploaded, and click OK.

 After selecting your video file, the URL for it in Sakai is displayed in the URL text field of the Video Player dialog.
+Check the Show controls checkbox so that the video player controls will display, making it more obvious that it's a video instead of just an image.
 Optionally enter a value either for the Width or the Height of the video player and click OK.
 This will display an HTML5 video player, the look and feel of which varies across web browsers.

 NOTE: If you need to edit the video content you've embedded, right click on the video player in the rich-text editor and select Video Properties.

 Tip: Link an Image to a Video Streaming Service